uChip/pi-top_Template/README.md

 ## File Formats

-Hardware design files are in "KiCad EDA" .kicad_pcb and .sch formats.
+Hardware design files are in "KiCad EDA" .kicad_pcb and .sch formats created with KiCad version (2017-05-14 revision 14bb238b3).
 A free version of the software can be downloaded from www.kicad.org.

 Documentation is generally done in Wordpad .rtf format.